 Beginning 1 July 2023, the IRB will implement its new e-system: researchers will submit all new studies via the SU OneAegis system using your SU credentials.

 If you have a currently open Expedited or Full-Board protocol -- one that predates the roll-out of OneAegis -- you should continue to use the traditional, post-approval forms.

-Read the step-by-step process and all application tips before submitting your project for review.
+Read through the Step-By-Step Process, all the Application Tips, and the information in any of the other relevant sections below before submitting your project for review.
 Missing or incorrect parts can significantly slow processing, and thereby delay your project initiation.